niujiaojiao/ZhengHuLab/content/project/ComputationalModeling/index.md

 # date = 2019-10-14T16:32:42+13:00

 # Project summary to display on homepage.
-summary = "We develop agent-based computational model to depict tumor clonal eovlution through space and time."
+summary = "We develop agent-based computational model to depict tumor clonal evolution through space and time."

 # Tags: can be used for filtering projects.
 # Example: `tags = ["economic-impact", "r-package"]`